How Many New Businesses Started In 2022?

 How many people are employed by small businesses in the United States?

-61.2 million people are employed by small businesses in the United States.
-Politicians pay lip service to it all the time, but it’s true that small businesses are the backbone of the American economy.
+Approximately 61.2 million individuals are employed by small businesses in the United States.
+It’s widely acknowledged that small businesses are fundamental to the American economy.

 -